axonivy-market/decision-component-util/approval-decision-utils-product/README.md

 - `helpText`: Help text inside the component.
 - `helpTextPanelStyleClass`: Style class for the panel of the help text.
 - `helpTextStyleClass`: Style class for the help text.
-- `validatorId`: ID of the validator, default value is `decisionComponentValidator` (`com.axonivy.utils.decisioncomponent.validation.DecisionComponentValidator`).
+- `validatorId`: ID of the validator, default value is `approvalDecisionValidator` (`com.axonivy.utils.approvaldecision.validation.ApprovalDecisionValidator`).
 - `decisionLabel`: Label for the decision options.
 - `decisionRequired`: Flag to perform a mandatory check for decision.
 Default is `true`.
 - `decisionRendered`: Flag to render decision options.
 Default is `true`.